 The Elmer Redd Sports Performance Center is located in the Athletics/Alumni Center.
 It is dedicated to Former assistant coach Elmer Grant Redd.
 Redd's tenure as a running back coach under Bill Yeoman (1970 - 1986) yielded eight different 1,000 yard rushers and a winning record of 146-36-3.

 The facility is available to all Cougar student-athletes as well as athletic department staff.
-It boasts a 16,500 square foot floor covered by state of the art Infinity Performance Flooring as well as a mezzanine cardio area stocked with Life Fitness ellipticals and treadmills.
+It boasts a 16,500 square foot state-of-the-art Regupol AktivPro Roll sport flooring as well as a mezzanine cardio area stocked with Life Fitness ellipticals and treadmills.
 Lifting equipment is provided by Power Lift and includes

 - 16 - 8' Combo Power Racks